cerayx/magic_git_py_leaflet/tutorial/README.md

 ###Cloning the repository
 Open the terminal/command line application for your operating system (cmd.exe on Windows, Terminal on Mac OSX, varies on Linux).
-Use the following command to clone the repository:
+Use the `git clone` command to fetch the contents of this repository, which downloads a local copy to your
-Use the `git clone` command to fetch the contents of this repository, which downloads a local copy to your machine:
+machine:
 ```bash
 git clone https://github.com/egoddard/magic_git_py_leaflet.git
 ```